-Today, I want to focus on logistically how you’ll make first contact.
+Today, I want to focus on logistically how you’ll make the first contact.

 In a perfect world, you’d have referrals.
 Someone you trust (and who trusts you) would make a mutual introduction to the new contact.
 But what do you do when you don’t have a reference?

-I’ve had a lot of luck — and so have others I’ve talked to — in leveraging LinkedIn to apply many of the tactics we discussed last week.
+I’ve had a lot of luck — and so have others I’ve talked to — in leveraging LinkedIn to apply many of the tactics we’ve previously discussed.
 Because LinkedIn is by nature a platform that people use professionally, cold contacting someone when you have something of value for them and their business isn’t looked down upon.

 The first thing you’ll want to do is crack open a new spreadsheet and add a few columns: Name, LinkedIn URL, Mutual, Context, Benefit, Urgency, and Contact Date.